 Cumulocity gives you very fast visibility and control over your remote assets, be these houses, cars, machines or any other assets that you need to manage.

 - Certified hardware kits and software libraries you can use to bring your remote assets into the cloud.

 - Device management, data visualization and remote control functionality through the web.

-- Rapid customization of the above through Cumulocity Event Language rules and Cumulocity applications.
+- Rapid customization of the above through real-time processing and Cumulocity applications.

 - APIs for extending the existing functionality or interfacing Cumulocity with your other IT services such as ERP or CRM systems.
 Cumulocity can also host your HTML5 applications.